cyberark/secretless-broker/test/mysql_handler/README.md

 ## Usage / known limitations

 - The MySQL handler is currently limited to connections via Unix domain socket
-- MySQL clients usually require a password to be included with a connection request; any non-empty value may be entered when connecting via the Secretless client.
-The Secretless MySQL handler will remove this dummy value and inject the correct password value it retrieves according to its configuration.

 ### To use the Secretless MySQL handler:
 #### Start your MySQL server